-Property and Casualty Insurance Segment - Results of Operations Performance measures such as underwriting profit or loss and related combined ratios are often used by property and casualty insurers to help users of their financial statements better understand the company's performance.
+Property and Casualty Insurance Segment - Results of Operations ratios are often used by property and casualty insurers to help users of their financial statements better understand the company's performance.
 Underwriting profitability is measured by the combined ratio, which is a sum of the ratios of losses and loss adjustment expenses, and commissions and other underwriting expenses to premiums.
 A combined ratio under 100% indicates an underwriting profit.
-The combined ratio does not reflect net investment income, other income, other expenses or federal income taxes.
+The combined ratio does not reflect net investment income, other income.

+Management's Discussion and Analysis of Financial Condition and Results of Operations - Continued other expenses or federal income taxes.
 AFG's property and casualty insurance operations contributed \$61 million in GAAP pretax earnings in the third quarter of 2013 compared to \$42 million in the third quarter of 2012, an increase of \$19 million (45%).
 Property and casualty core pretax earnings were \$115 million in the third quarter of 2013 compared to \$73 million in the third quarter of 2012, an increase of \$42 million (58%).
 The increase in GAAP and core pretax earnings reflects significantly higher underwriting profit across each of AFG's property and casualty insurance sub-segments.
 The impact of this improved profitability on GAAP pretax earnings was partially offset by higher special A&E charges in the third quarter of 2013 as compared to the 2012 quarter.